-In the year preceding the snapshot date of 31st March 2021 the mean bonus gender pay gap for was -11.7%.
-This shows that, overall female employees received a larger bonus payment than male employees.
+In the year preceding the snapshot date of 31st March 2021 the mean bonus gender pay gap was 7.3%.
+This shows that, overall male employees received a slightly larger bonus payment than female employees.
+Whilst this is a change from last year when female staff received a larger bonus payment it is a relatively small change that is likely driven by individual performance and not gender related.